saun09/Machine-Learning/README.md

 <h3 align="center">MACHINE LEARNING</h3>

   <p align="center">
-    This repository contains various machine learning projects which use Google Colab and Jupyter Notebook to analyze and explore different datasets such as the headbrain dataset , titanic dataset , etc.
+    This repository contains various machine learning projects which use Google Colab and Jupyter Notebook to analyze different datasets such as the headbrain dataset , titanic dataset , etc.
     <br />

 <!-- TABLE OF CONTENTS -->